Cheese and wine matching: Top tips and classic matches

 Rioja and Manchego

-Rioja is another red wine that can have high tannin content and so demands hard, dry cheese with high protein and low fat like Manchego.
+Rioja is another red wine with high tannin content and demands hard, dry cheese with high protein and low fat like Manchego.
 Made from the Manchega breed of sheep found in Spain’s La Mancha.
-The Arabs called this land Al Mansha, “waterless land” after the hot, arid summers and freezing winters.
-Protected by law this cheese claims a 2000 year history.
+The Arabs called this land Al Mansha “waterless land” after the hot, arid summers and freezing winters.
+Protected by law, this cheese claims a 2000 year history.
 White to ivory coloured, slightly salty and piquant, Manchego is mild when young but adds bite with age.
 Other tannic reds that work well with it include Syrah from the Northern Rhône.
 Oloroso Sherry is a traditional Spanish pairing.

 Apply the same thinking to the great red wines of Italy.
 Barolo, Amarone or Chianti with old Grana Padano or aged Fontina is sublime.